-As much as they are so beautiful to look at, paved driveways can be costly to construct.
-When you add the costs involved in the purchase of blocks, the machinery hired for this kind of job and of course the contractors hired to oversee the timely and efficient completion of the job, it might just be more than most can afford.
+As much as they are so beautiful to look at, block paving can be costly to construct.
+When you add the costs involved in the purchase of blocks, the machinery hired for this kind of job and of course the contractors hired to oversee the timely and efficient laying of the block pavers, it might just be more than most can afford.

 2. They can take time to complete the installation.

 Even with the help of state-of -the-art machinery, there are some procedures to be followed that take time.
 For instance, before the blocks are laid the underlying ground needs to be levelled with hardcore and sand and compacted.
 This adds time to the final stage of laying the blocks which depending on the size of the area can take longer.

 3. Block paving drives only really works for the larger area.

 Smaller areas are not considered suitable for block paving projects as it would only be a waste of time and resources, you will aslo struggle to find a contractor to do a small job.
 Block paving companies should be able to advise you on the minimum sizes of driveways also the style and paving range for driveway paving.

 Over a given period of time, if you do not keep an eye on things, weeds and moss can begin growing in the block paving due to the settling of airborne seeds in the sand between the block paver.
 Pulling out the weeds and moss is such a tedious and tiresome process especially when they are deep rooted and you have to put so much effort when pulling them out.
 I suggest using a moss and weed killer and the start of the spring and summer seasons and also once through the winter.